SkaarFacee/habit/README.md

 └── ...
 ```

+## 🤖 Automating with GitHub Actions

+This project includes a GitHub Actions workflow to automatically run the task categorization script on a daily schedule.
+To enable this, you need to configure the following secrets in your GitHub repository settings.

+### Setting up GitHub Secrets

+1.  **Navigate to your GitHub repository.**
+2. Go to **Settings** > **Secrets and variables** > **Actions**.
+3. Click **New repository secret** for each of the secrets below.

+#### Required Secrets

+*   `CREDENTIALS_JSON`:
+    *   **Content**: The base64 encoded content of your `credentials.json` file.
+    *   **How to get it**:
+        1. Run the following command in your terminal: `base64 -i config/credentials.json`
+        2. Copy the entire output.
+        3. In your GitHub repository, go to **Settings** > **Secrets and variables** > **Actions**, click **New repository secret**, name it `CREDENTIALS_JSON`, and paste the copied output into the "Value" field.

+*   `FIREBASE_JSON`:
+    *   **Content**: The base64 encoded content of your `firebase.json` file.
+    *   **How to get it**:
+        1. Run the following command in your terminal: `base64 -i config/firebase.json`
+        2. Copy the entire output.
+        3. In your GitHub repository, create a new secret named `FIREBASE_JSON` and paste the copied output into the "Value" field.

+*   `TOKEN_PICKLE`:
+    *   **Content**: The base64 encoded content of your `token.pickle` file.
+    *   **How to get it**:
+        1. This file is generated after you run the application for the first time with the `--setup` flag and authenticate with your Google account.
+        2. Once the `config/token.pickle` file is created, run the following command: `base64 -i config/token.pickle`
+        3. Copy the entire output.
+        4. In your GitHub repository, create a new secret named `TOKEN_PICKLE` and paste the copied output into the "Value" field.

+*   `GEMINI_API_KEY`:
+    *   **Content**: Your API key for the Google Gemini.
+    *   **How to get it**:
+        1. In your GitHub repository, create a new secret named `GEMINI_API_KEY`.
+        2. Paste your actual API key for Gemini into the "Value" field.

+The workflow is now configured to use the Gemini model (`gemini-2.0-flash`) by default.
+You only need to provide the API key.

+**Note on `tracker.json`**: You no longer need to provide `tracker.json` as a secret.
+The workflow now automatically fetches the latest task data from Firebase at the beginning of each run and pushes the updated data back at the end.
+This ensures your tracked tasks are always in sync.

+Once these secrets are configured, the GitHub Action will run automatically every day at midnight, keeping your task data up-to-date.

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions for improvements, new features, or bug fixes, please feel free to open an issue or submit a pull request.